NullDev/YT-Anti-Anti-Adblock/README.md

 ## :question: Why not use xyz?

-Existing solutions either didn't work (e.g. a semi transparent window was still there and scrolling was disabled) or they were overkill (e.g. a complete youtube-only adblocker)
+Existing solutions either didn't work (e.g. a semi transparent window was still there and scrolling was disabled) or they were overkill (e.g. a complete youtube-only adblocker).

+Hence: ✨ Youtube Anti-Anti-Adblock ✨

 <hr>